mrnkim/Who-Talked-About-Us/README.md

 ## 1. About The Application

-UGC(User Generated Content) Analyzer is a video-searching platform where a user can:
+UGC(User-Generated Content) Analyzer is a video-searching platform where a user can:

 - Create an index (a library of the videos)
 - Upload videos by URLS, and